Where statistical analysis and business knowledge meet: Boston’s Business Analytics Group

 Launching the Hult Business Analytics Group

 In September 2017, Global One-Year MBA students Gaurav Keswani, Nicholas Li, Sotirios Diakoumis, and I started the Hult Boston Analytics Group.
-Our mission is to educate the wider student community on the potential of analytics and to help raise Hult’s profile as a recognized analytics B-school.
+Our mission is to educate the wider student community on the potential of business analytics and to help raise Hult’s profile as a recognized analytics B-school.

 The club provides a platform for students in Boston to come together and learn about the discipline of data analysis as well as its application across industries.
 We coordinate events and workshops to help students develop their skills and build a professional network within the field of analytics.